ekspla/micropython_aioble_examples/README.md

 change either ```BT/BLE MAX ACL CONNECTIONS``` in menu or ```CONFIG_BT_ACL_CONNECTIONS``` in config file (defaults to 4, including scan and advertise).

-If you have to find peripheral devices, write and use a loop of scan/connect/service-discovery to list the target devices before you start.
+If you have to find peripheral devices, write and use a loop of scan/connect/service-discovery to list the target devices in the beginning.
 ```
 Connecting to Device(ADDR_RANDOM, d8:75:ba:xx:yy:zz)             # This is the heart rate sensor, switched on.
 Connected. <DeviceConnection object at 3ffedf70>